Can I Get an Orphan into the U.S.?

 Answer: There are two ways to adopt an orphan.

-Second, the child may come to the United States for adoption by the couple or unmarried person if they have complied with the preadoption requirements, if any, of the child’s proposed U.S. residence.
+the child may come to the United States for adoption by the couple or unmarried person if they have complied with the preadoption requirements, if any, of the child’s proposed U.S. residence.

 In addition, the Immigration must be satisfied that proper care will be provided for the child.
+Seeking advice from an immigration lawyer could be crucial in this process.

 Question: How do we petition to get the orphan here into the U.S.?